What is a CDA?

 If you receive a check, please make a copy of the check and retain it for your records.
 Deliver the check and all information received with it directly to the financial office managing the study’s account.

 Your study is a clinical trial if it meets the institutional definition: "A clinical trial is a prospective research study involving interaction with human subjects and clinical intervention to evaluate the safety or efficacy of a treatment or diagnostic modality.
 Treatment may include drugs, devices, and biologic or surgical procedures."
-For additional guidance, please refer to the Decision Tree.

 The CTC provides support for cooperative group and industry-sponsored human studies including: